The appraisal process is an evaluation that leads to an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Brent Turney Inc. is always willing to reply to any concerns you might have about appraisals or real estate in Tulsa County.
+Brent Turney Inc. is more than happy to elaborate on any inquiries you might have about appraisals in Tulsa and Tulsa County.